yatesco/seafile-docs/deploy_pro/ldap_group_sync.md

 The following are LDAP group sync related options.
 They're in the "[LDAP_SYNC]" section of [ccnet.conf](../config/ccnet-conf.md).

 * **ENABLE_GROUP_SYNC**: set to "true" if you want to enable ldap group syncing
-* **IMPORT_GROUP_STRUCTURE**: you may be want to preserve the hierarchical relationship between departments or groups in the OU, when import groups from OU to Seafile. set to "true"; need Seafile-pro-6.3.0 and above version
+* **IMPORT_GROUP_STRUCTURE**: you may want to preserve the hierarchical relationship of the OU, when import groups from OU to Seafile. set to "true"; need Seafile-pro-6.3.0 and above version
 * **DEL_GROUP_IF_NOT_FOUND**: set to "true", will deleted the groups if not found it in the OU; need Seafile-pro-6.3.0 and above version
 * **CREATE_GROUP_REPO**: set to "true", if you want to automatically create a Department Libraries when imoprt groups from OU; need Seafile-pro-6.3.0 and above version
 * **GROUP_OBJECT_CLASS**: This is the name of the class used to search for group objects.
 In Active Directory, it's usually "group"; in OpenLDAP or others, you may use "groupOfNames","groupOfUniqueNames" or "posixGroup", depends on your LDAP server.
 The default value is "group".
 And **since version 6.3.0**, we have added **"organizationalUnit"**, if you want to import groups by OU, you should and only set `GROUP_OBJECT_CLASS=organizationalUnit`.